Presteej-zz/Web-Developer-Bootcamp/README.md

 Arrays Problem Set - A set of problems that I solved regarding Javascript arrays, for loops, and forEach loops.

 Movie Database Exercise - A Javascript problem that I solved regarding Javascript arrays, nested objects, and for loops.

+Color Changer - A HTML/CSS/Javascript creation of mine where I use DOM and event listeners to allow the user to change the background color of the screen when a button is clicked.